laharms01/data146_repository/project1.md

 ^

 ^ is an exclusive or bitwise operator.
 This means when used to compare two values (x ^ y) bit by bit, each output bit is set to 1 if and only if one of the two corresponding bit values is 1.
 If the bit in both x and y is 1, the output is 0.
+This operator can be useful when selecting those data points in a set that fulfills only one of a set of parameters.
+For example,

+> Describe the difference between .loc and .iloc.
+Provide an example of how to extract a series of consecutive observations from a data frame.
+Stretch goal: provide an example of how to extract all observations from a series of consecutive columns.

+.loc and .iloc are two useful tools in the pandas library for the selection of certain data points.
+When using .iloc, you pass in the integer position of the desired data rows to be selected.
+For example, if I wanted to select only the 3rd row in my data I would input data_f.iloc[2].
+In contrast, when using .loc, you pass in the label of the rows to be selected.
+If I wanted to select only that same 3rd row in my data I would input data_f.loc['France'], assuming my data points are indexed by country.

+In order to extract a series of consecutive observations from a data frame I would use .iloc.
+Lets say I want the first 10 rows of my data to be selected.
+I could do so by inputting data_f.iloc[0:10]
+This starts selecting row 0 and selects up to just before the last number, 10.
+This results in rows 0 - 9 being selected, the first 10 in the data frame.

+Stretch Goal:
+.iloc can also be used to select whole columns of the data frame which may be useful for a number of purposes.
+If I wanted to select the first two columns of my data frame I would input data_f.iloc[:, 0:2]

+> Describe how an api works.
+Provide an example of how to construct a request to a remote server in order to pull data, write it to a local file and then import it to your current work session.

+APIs, or application programming interfaces, are servers that allow for the retrieval of certain data through the input of code requests.
+It works pretty simply, code is inputted that sends a data retrieval request to the api server.
+The server then processes this request and outputs the desired data to be used.

+In order to utilize api requests in python, we must first download the requests library which grants access to a number of ways to request and access data from apis.
+Once the requests library is installed you must type 'import requests' in your workspace to be able to utilize this library.
+When attempting to retrieve data, the get request function is often used.
+This is a simple function with only one required input, the api URL that the request is being made to.
+An example of a get request would look like this: new_data = requests.get(http://api.somethingsomething.org) Running this line sends a request to the specified api and creates a response variable, in this case named new_data, with the information from the api.
+With this response variable, you now have access to the desired data in your workspace and can use it for further analysis.